UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 Does Vermont have free health insurance?

-For those adults seeking free or low-cost health coverage in Vermont, Medicaid is the best option.
+Medicaid is the best option for adults seeking free or low-cost health coverage in Vermont.
 There’s also the option of applying for coverage under the Dr. Dynasaur program.

 This offers free or low-cost health coverage for children, teenagers aged 19 and under, and women expecting a child.
 The state offers a long-term Medicaid program that helps residents pay into a long-term care program that suits their health needs and preferences.